REDWOOD HIGH SCHOOL

 -- MySQL

-(UC) This one-semester course is the third in the sequence of computer programming courses.
-This advanced course provides students with hands-on programming experience.
-It is a project-based course which is designed for students who have successfully completed the first two semesters of computer programming and who are strongly considering pursuing a career in computer programming or a related field.
-In this class students will work much more independently (from the instructor) with other students on long-term projects.
-Students are expected (for the most part) to come up with the ideas for their own projects and then design and create them.
-In this course students may choose from a variety of programming languages available to them.
-These include, but are not limited to, Visual Basic, C++, Java, OpenGL, Perl, PHP, MySQL, and DirectX.
+(UC) These one-semester courses are a continuation of the coding concepts, techniques, and ideas from programming courses earlier in the sequence.
+They are advanced classes which provide students with hands-on programming experiences.
+They are project-based courses, which are designed for students who have successfully completed the previous semesters of computer programming and who are strongly considering pursuing a career in computer programming or a related field.
+In these classes students will work much more independently (from the instructor) with other students on long-term team projects as they improve their coding skills and learn additional languages and concepts.
+For the most part, students are expected to come up with the ideas for their own projects and then design and create them.
+In these courses students may choose from a variety of programming languages available to them.
+These include, but are not limited to, Visual Basic, C++, Python, Java, OpenGL, DirectX, PHP, and MySQL.

 Advanced Placement